 C_MessageDecryptInit

-CK_DEFINE_FUNCTION(CK_RV, C_MessageDecryptInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism,
+CK_DECLARE_FUNCTION(CK_RV, C_MessageDecryptInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism,

 CK_OBJECT_HANDLE hKey );

 C_MessageDecryptInit initializes a message-based decryption process, preparing a session for one or more decryption operations that use the same decryption mechanism and decryption key. hSession is the session’s handle; pMechanism points to the decryption mechanism; hKey is the handle of the decryption key.